Change Data Capture (CDC)¶

 Reload operation¶

-is a CDC input operation used as a reconciliation boundary.
+'reload' is a CDC input operation used as a reconciliation boundary.
 It is not a direct MERGE action; instead, it signals Fabricks to rectify the target table using the supplied snapshot at that timestamp.

 - Purpose: mark a full or partial snapshot boundary so missing keys can be treated as deletes and present keys as upserts as needed.